 What do you say?
 Are you game?
 Alright, then let’s do this thang!

-5 Steps to Curing Your Holiday Hangover
+6 Steps to Curing Your Holiday Hangover

 Step #1: Stop spending.

 Pump the brakes, hit the pause button, and put a halt to spending on things you don’t need.
-Because your Christmas spirit went off the spending rails, you may have to cut back on a few things you enjoy – at least for a while.
+Because your holiday spirit went off the spending rails, you might have to cut back on a few things you enjoy – at least for a while.
 Rein in the nights out, meals at restaurants, and entertainment budget until you clean up the holiday cheer.